IBM/OpenJCEPlus/README.md

         import java.security.Security;
         public class ProviderInsert {
             public static void main(String[] args) {
+                // The value `XX` below represents your desired preference order.
+Setting this value to
-                // Insert the provider at the top, position 1 Security.insertProviderAt(new com.ibm.crypto.plus.provider.OpenJCEPlus(), 1);
+                // position 1 would install the provider as the top priority.
+                Security.insertProviderAt(new com.ibm.crypto.plus.provider.OpenJCEPlus(), XX);
             }
         }
         ```

+1. A user may optionally choose to install a custom built OpenJCEPlus module built via mvn:

-1. If you're using a Java runtime environment that already includes OpenJCEPlus, such as Semeru, you can skip the following step.
+    1. If you're using a Java runtime environment that already includes OpenJCEPlus, such as Semeru, you can optionally pick up
+    a newly built module and library:

+        ```console
+        --patch-module openjceplus="target/classes"
+        ```

+        ```console
+        '-Dock.library.path=$PROJECT_HOME/OCK/'
+        ```

+        ```console
+        -Djgskit.library.path=$ANYDIRECTORY
+        ```

-However, if you're using a different Java runtime, you must explicitly specify the openjceplus.jar, the location of the OCK library,
+    1. If you're using a Java runtime that does not include openjceplus, you must explicitly specify the openjceplus.jar, the location of the OCK library,
     and the jgskit library when running your application.
 Use the following options:

         ```console
         -Xbootclasspath/a:$ANYDIRECTORY/openjceplus.jar
         ```

         ```console
         '-Dock.library.path=$PROJECT_HOME/OCK/'
         ```

         ```console
         -Djgskit.library.path=$ANYDIRECTORY
         ```

 # Features And Algorithms